DHS reports 2,037 new COVID-19 cases in Wisconsin

 The seven-day average of COVID-19 cases in Wisconsin is at 1,573, according to the latest numbers from the Wisconsin Department of Health Services.

-As of Thursday afternoon, 265 COVID-19 patients were being treated in Wisconsin hospitals.
-Of those, 42 are in the ICU, according to the Wisconsin Hospital Association.
+As of Frida afternoon, 257 COVID-19 patients were being treated in Wisconsin hospitals.
+Of those, 37 are in the ICU, according to the Wisconsin Hospital Association.
 This data is updated daily at 3:30 p.m.

 (CLICK HERE FOR THE FULL DHS DASHBOARD)